North Toronto Auction

 Who takes care of the ownerships and when will they be ready?

 We take care of the ownership transfer for you.
-We will transfer them into your name and they will be ready for pick up after 10 AM the Monday of the week following the auction (9 days following a live sale, 7 days following a timed sale.
-All ownerships that have not been picked up by 5 PM Monday will be automatically mailed out to the address you have registered with Service Ontario.
-If you would like your ownership held longer, please give us a call prior to 5 PM Monday.
+We will transfer them into your name and they will be ready for pick up after 10 AM the Friday of the week following the auction All ownerships that have not been picked up by 5 PM Friday will be automatically mailed out to the address you have registered with Service Ontario.
+If you would like your ownership held longer, please give us a call prior to 5 PM Friday.

 Contract Changes